- Code MEDN2222

 - Day 1: Induction and NGA Visit

 - Days 2-9: At least 6 hours scheduled teaching (3 hours studio/laboratory-based teaching and workshop) per day, conducted in the Medical School Anatomy facility and the School of Art and Design

 - Days 10-13: At least 6 hours per day independent studio work

 - Days 14-16: At least 6 hours per day independent studio work and exhibition set-up, mounting and pack-up

-- Approximately 25 hours of self-study which will include preparation for lectures, presentations, group work reports and other assessment tasks.
+- Approximately 25 hours of self-directed study which will include preparation for lectures, presentations, group work reports and other assessment tasks.